 What is Nuclear Fusion?

 Nuclear fusion is a reaction through which two or more light nuclei collide into each other to form a heavier nucleus.
 This reaction takes place with elements which have a low atomic number, such as Hydrogen.
-It is the opposite of fission reaction in which heavy elements diffuse and form lighter elements.
+It is the opposite of nuclear fission reaction in which heavy elements diffuse and form lighter elements.
 Both nuclear fusion and fission produce a massive amount of energy.

 Nuclear Fusion in the Universe: